Skip to main content

 • Visit Tax1099.com.

-• If you’re a new user, click “Sign Up” to create an account.
+• New users: click “Sign Up” to create an account.

-• Existing users can log in using their credentials.
+• Existing users: log in using your credentials.

 Step 2: Select Your Form Type